karl-k-m/kapo/README.md

 First, you probably want to change the db credentials to something slightly more secure in `docker-compose.yaml`.

-To run, run following in root container:
+To run, run following in project root:
 `docker-compose up`
 This will create and start the Postgres and KaPo API containers.